hyojp13/cogzam-song_identifier/README.md

 # Cog*Zam

-Cog*Zam uses spectrograms and fingerprinting algorithms to recognize songs and save song data to a database.
+ Given song recordings, Cog*Zam uses spectograms and fingerprinting algorithms to store analyzed song information into a database.
+Then, the program can identify songs from the database when given an audio recording that contains a stored song.

 ## Installation and Usage
 To install this package, run the command: